A middle-aged woman presents with blurred vision and a relative afferent pupillary defect (RAPD). Why?

 In the right eye there is evidence of disc swelling as compared to the left eye.
 The visual fields also show significant reduction in the field from the right eye.
 The patient’s OCT showed thinning of the macular ganglion cell layer and thickening of the peripapillary rNFL (video).
 MRI with contrast showed optic nerve enhancement at the optic canal (video).

-The patient was diagnosed with idiopathic intracranial hypertension (IIH).
+The patient was diagnosed with an optic sheath meningioma.

-In the accompanying 16 min. video featuring Dr. Paul Freund, Assistant Professor at Dalhousie University in Halifax, you will :
+In the accompanying 14 min. video featuring Dr. Paul Freund, Assistant Professor at Dalhousie University in Halifax, you will learn:

 Neuro Coach Tip

 In a middle-aged woman with optic swelling or atrophy, consider an optic nerve meningoma.

 Not receiving our tips yet?
 Subscribe to receive them straight to your inbox.